Food for thought

 The Final Word: Plan with Measurement in Mind

 In summary, if you want accurate measurement, you need to plan for it.
 Don’t just assume your current approach is optimal — if you’re not measuring accurately, you can’t know.
 Treat your media plan as a laboratory: inject change, break up those patterns, and let your models do their best work.
+In some cases, advanced solutions like ridge regression may be needed to handle persistent multicollinearity, especially in complex multiple linear regression scenarios.

 Watch the MMMorning! episode here.